Biometria-se/grizzly/docs/content/command-line-interface/usage/metadata.md

 @anchor command-line-interface.usage.metadata
 # Metadata

-It is possible to inject `grizzly-cli` arguments via comments anywhere in a feature file (recommended to add them at the top though).
+It is possible to add metadata in feature files that `grizzly-cli` will use.
+Metadata comments can be added anywhere in the feature file, but it is recommended to add them in the top for readability.

+## Arguments

+Inject `grizzly-cli` arguments via metadata comments.
 When executing a feature file, `grizzly-cli` will add the specified arguments automagically, if they match the command being executed.

 This makes it possible to add arguments needed for a specific feature file to be documented in the feature file itself, and one does not have to remember all combinations in memory.

-## Format
+### Format

 ``` gherkin
 # grizzly-cli <[sub]parser> <argument>